 HOW TO SHOP AT THRIFT STORES

 Whether you’re avoiding clothes because it doesn’t have the right label or you’re buying clothes just for the label, you’re really limiting yourself.
 Unless you are a buying specific finds to resell in a store, the labels don’t matter.
 Whether you like the item or not should be the only thing you focus on.
 If you happen to like something with a nice label, that’s awesome!
-But it shouldn’t be a make or break.
+But it shouldn’t be a deal breaker.

 I don’t like to limit myself to just one size section.
-It really makes your selection slim and you may miss out on a goldmine.
+It really makes your options slim and you may miss out on items you could really love.
 Look through all the sizes and if you’re not sure about something, try it on.

-Thrift stores shouldn’t be treated as a free for all just because it’s cheaper.
-Sure, you may not be adding waste into the world as long as you bring it back.. but why waste your money, even just $5 of it, on something you don’t love?
+Thrift stores shouldn’t be treated as a free for all just because it’s a little less expensive.
+Sure, you may not necessarily be adding waste into the world when you bring it back, but why waste your money, even just $5 of it, on something you don’t love?

 Before thrifting, I like to know what I need.
 I like to have an idea of items and colors I’m looking for.
-It not only saves money, but it’ll save you time in the long run.
+It not only saves money, but it’ll saves time in the long run.